Android Non Root

 2. Tap Pairing in Start via Wireless debugging block in Shizuku.

 3. Connect to a WiFi you trust.
-You don't need to log in to the WiFi if the WiFi needs that.
-You just need to let your phone think that you're connected to WiFi.
+You don’t need to log in to the WiFi though.
+You just need to let your phone think that you’re connected to WiFi.

 4. In phone’s Settings or something similar, go to About Phone > Software Information or something similar, and tap the Version Number seven times to enable Developer Options.
 Some phones may have different methods to enable Developer Options.